 The Turkish Food Codex Regulation on Food Labeling and Information to Consumers establishes the general principles for requirements and responsibilities governing food information, and food labeling.
-It applies to food business operators at all stages of the food chain and all foods intended for the final consumer, including foods delivered by mass caterers, and foods intended for supply to mass caterers.
+It applies to food business operators at all stages of the food chain, including mass catering, and all foods intended for the final consumer.
 According to the regulation, food information should not be misleading the consumer: